How To Livestream The Prada Spring/Summer Show At Milan Fashion Week 2024

 Spanning six exciting days, Milan Fashion Week SS 2024 is going to be a mecca for fashion enthusiasts meaning to catch up on the spring/summer collections for the coming year as well as the spectacular runway debuts.

 Among the fashion powerhouses like Gucci, Versace, Bottega Veneta and Giorgio Armani, Prada is another hot ticket at this fashion week.
-On September 21 at 2 pm GMT+2 (8 pm HKT), Prada is set to dazzle the audience with an exciting showcase and our anticipation for it is extremely high.
+On September 21 at 2 pm GMT+2 (5:30 pm IST), Prada is set to dazzle the audience with an exciting showcase and our anticipation for it is extremely high.

 What makes this show even more intriguing is that Prada has already unveiled its SS24 Menswear collection, titled ‘Fluid Forms,’ back in July this year.
 Notably, this showcase was a standalone presentation at the Fondazione Prada’s Deposito in Milan.